10 Mistakes That Can Damage Your Business Credit

 How to Protect the Good Credit That Your Company Has Built

 Are you an entrepreneur currently running a business?
 Most of us have a dream to become self-employed and one of the ways we can achieve this is by turning our savings into real investments such as a successful business.
 Part of achieving a successful company is building the creditworthiness of the business itself.

+A good business credit score comes with so many advantages such as low interest rates on business loans, lines of credit, business credit cards and supplier financing.
 In addition, a good score can get you higher credit limits, low insurance premiums and as attract more credit opportunities from lenders and existing suppliers.

 However, not all business owners have a good business credit score.
 This is primarily due to committing small mistakes while working with their credit cards.
 These petty mistakes are committed unknowingly but when the report reaches the eyes of the business credit reporting agencies, they really damage your business’s credit score.
 Today, we are going to take you through 10 mistakes that can really hurt your credit score and show you how to avoid them for a better credit score for your business.

 Co-signing Someone Else’s Loan